beerobber/osh/README.md

 # Overview
-First approach to test Lunr will be to build multiple, small, targeted indexes rather than one index like ElasticSearch used.
+This project implements search for the Old School Hymnal Centennial Edition.
+It is integrated in the hymnal's Webflow website, at https://www.oldschoolhymnal.com.

+Our key dependency is on Lunr (https://lunrjs.com/) for hymn searches local to clients.
+The following are all Lunr indices and their fields.

 * `titleIndex.json`: `ceNumber`,  `title`
 * `firstLineBodyIndex.json`: `ceNumber`, `lyricsFirstLineBody`
 * `firstLineChorusIndex.json`: `ceNumber`, `lyricsFirstLineChorus`
 * `lyricsIndex.json`: `ceNumber`, `hymnText`

-These can be searched separately, and results grouped, sorted, and combined.
+These are searched separately, and results grouped, sorted, and combined.

-The `title` will not be repeated in all the various indexes, so we will want a function to return title given a `ceNumber`.

 ## Data Preparation
 In the `db` directory:
 * `main.py` is a Python script that orchestrates the entire data preparation pipeline.
   It will look for `raw/OSH100.csv` and produce all derivative indices.
 * `raw/OSH100.csv` is the unmodified Google Sheets export of OSH metadata
-* `full/fullIndex.json` contains all index data, with keys matching Lunr schema
+* `full/fullIndex.json` contains all index data, with keys matching Lunr schema.
+  Use it to look up titles, etc. given a hymn number.
 * `lunr/*` contains the targeted Lunr indices listed above
 * `texts/*` contains raw text files for each hymn, e.g. `001.txt` with leading zeroes.